Ryuukeisyou/ComfyUI-SyncTalk/README.md

 # Introduction
-Currently this is only a minimal port of the inference functionalities of the original [SyncTalk](https://github.com/ZiqiaoPeng/SyncTalk), which uses NeRF based technology that creates a talking head with lip movements etc.
+Currently this is only a minimal port of the inference functionalities of the original [SyncTalk](https://github.com/ZiqiaoPeng/SyncTalk), which uses NeRF based technology that creates a talking head with synchronized lip movements etc.

 The custom nodes contain only wav process and inference functionalities.
 If you want to train your model, please see the guides in [SyncTalk](https://github.com/ZiqiaoPeng/SyncTalk).